cnlamanna/Project-1/README.md

 # Project--1

-## The Sounds of Texas: Uncovering the the Most Prominent Music Genres of 2022
+## The Sounds of Texas: Uncovering the Most Prominent Music Genres of 2022

 ### Most Popular Genres of Music in Texas for 2022
 Matthew Henry, Amara Henry, Christina LaManna, Ifeanyi Ezugwu